Digitized Adiabatic Quantum Factorization

 {\it Approach 2: Binary Multiplication Table.---} For the Hamiltonian considered in Eq.~\eqref{direct_Hamiltonian}, the main disadvantage is that the spectral range (ratio of largest and smallest eigenvalue) increases exponentially with the system size, which makes it inefficient in terms of resources required for the computation since the gate complexity for implementing the Hamiltonian scales with the integrated norm $\int_{0}^{T}dt \|H_{ad}(t)\|$ \cite{berry2020time}.
-In order to reduce the complexity of the method, we consider the binary multiplication table to obtain the optimal Hamiltonian using classical pre-processing \cite{schaller2007role, xu2012quantum, dattani2014quantum}.
+In order to reduce the complexity of the method, we consider the binary multiplication table to obtain the Hamiltonian using classical preprocessing \cite{burges2002factoring, schaller2007role, xu2012quantum, dattani2014quantum}.
 To illustrate this, we consider factoring the number 2479.
 The bit-lengths $n_x$ and $n_y$ for the factors $x$ and $y$ are chosen as 7 and 6, respectively.
 Since the prime numbers are odd, we set the first and last bit as 1.
-Table \ref{tab1} (supplementary material) represents the multiplication table for factorizing 2479.
+Table \Romannum{1} (supplementary material) represents the multiplication table for factorizing 2479.
 Here, we introduced binary variables $c_{ij}$ as the carriers.
 By adding each column in the table, we obtain a set of simultaneous equations, called factorization equations.
-By solving these equations, one can obtain the factors $x$ and $y$.
-We simplify these equations further to reduce the total qubit requirement by applying classical prepossessing based on binary logical constraints.
+We simplify these equations further to reduce the total qubit requirement by applying classical preprocessing based on binary logical constraints.
 The time complexity of this simplification scales as $\mathcal{O}(n^3)$, i.e., polynomial in the bit length of the number being factored \cite{xu2012quantum}.
 The number of variables in the final equations decides the total qubit required for the computation.
-It has been observed that, after classical pre-processing, the number of qubits required for the factorization scales approximately as $\mathcal{O}(n)$ \cite{anschuetz2019variational}, and without any simplification $\mathcal{O}(n \log n)$ qubits \cite{burges2002factoring}.
-Finally, by mapping the variables to the qubit operator, $q_i = (1-\sigma^z_i)/2$, the problem Hamiltonian can be constructed.
-The Hamiltonian corresponding to factoring the number 2479 after classical pre-processing reads
+It has been observed that, after classical preprocessing, the number of qubits required for the factorization scales approximately as $\mathcal{O}(n)$ \cite{anschuetz2019variational, karamlou2020analyzing}, and without any simplification $\mathcal{O}(n \log n)$ qubits \cite{burges2002factoring}.
+Finally, by mapping the variables to the qubit operator, $q_i = (1-\sigma^z_i)/2$, the problem Hamiltonian can be constructed (see the supplementary for the detailed calculation).
+The Hamiltonian corresponding to factoring the number 2479 after classical preprocessing reads

 The local CD driving method, considered previously, generally gives better performance than the naive approach.
 However, the improvement is not always significant (see Fig.~\ref{fig1}b).
 The performance can be further improved by considering higher-order terms in the CD Hamiltonian.
 Recently, a systematic approach for constructing approximate CD driving was proposed by P. W. Claeys {\it et al.}~\cite{claeys2019floquet}, where the adiabatic gauge potential is chosen as